 How much does the SI program cost?

 Tuition will vary based upon the number of credit-hours taken per semester.
 Please refer to the Office of Student Accounts and Billing Services cost per credit hour table for an estimate of cost per credit hour.

 When are SI courses offered?

 Core coursework for the School Improvement program is offered during summer, fall, and spring semesters.

 What is the SI application review process?

-Each spring, all timely and complete applications meeting the minimum recommended requirements are thoroughly reviewed by several faculty members.
+Each spring and fall, all timely and complete applications meeting the minimum recommended requirements are thoroughly reviewed by several faculty members.

 Will I receive a certificate upgrade when I complete the Doctorate in School Improvement? (this information applies to GEORGIA STUDENTS ONLY)